German Special Characters Incorrectly Translated from UEL

 Information in this document applies to any platform.

-1) Set up the UEL so that it calls an opcode which writes on the DB (one of the fields to write is a STRING).
+1. Set up the UEL so that it calls an opcode which writes to the database (one of the fields to write is a STRING)

-2) Create an input text file for UEL: one of the parameters is a string with German special characters inside;
+2. Create an input text file for UEL where one of the parameters is a string with German special characters inside

-3) Process the file with UEL so that it write the German string on the STRING field.
+3. Process the file with UEL so that it writes the German string on the STRING field.